ja72/SO.EllipseContact/README.md

 ## Search for circle-ellipse tangency

-The code snipper below used a bisection method to find the location of the circle that is tangent to the ellipse.
+The code snipper below used a bisection method to find the circle's location that is tangent to the ellipse.

 ```C#
   Ellipse ellipse = new Ellipse(7, 1);